emlaine646/bioinformatics_project/README.md

 This project analyzes ovarian cancer patient data using Python.
 The dataset is split into three CSV files (`data_part1.csv`, `data_part2.csv`, `data_part3.csv`) due to size constraints.
 The project performs exploratory data analysis (EDA), visualizations, and summaries of ovarian cancer progression probability.
 ---

+## Project Description
+-This project analyzes a large ovarian cancer dataset to explore factors influencing disease progression.
+By examining clinical, genetic, and demographic features, it identifies correlations and trends in progression probability.
+The work demonstrates applying computational methods to open-ended biological questions, highlighting both analytical and scientific reasoning.
+---

 ## Project Features

 - Load and combine large CSV datasets.